Workers Compensation Insurance — Minnesota

 Employer Liability Protection

-The flip side of the no-fault system: in exchange for guaranteed benefits to injured employees, employers generally receive protection from employee lawsuits.
-Employer liability coverage (Part B of a workers comp policy) handles cases where an employee does sue.
+In exchange for guaranteed benefits to injured employees, employers receive protection from employee lawsuits.
+Employer liability coverage (Part B) handles any cases where an employee does sue.

-Premium = Payroll ÷ 100 × Class Code Rate × Experience Modifier.
-Understanding each piece helps you manage costs.
+Premium = Payroll ÷ 100 × Class Code Rate × Experience Modifier

 Class Codes